-This is a Medical Interpreter course which prepares you for being a great interpreter and qualifies you to take either of the 2 national certification tests available for medical interpretation.
-State and Federal exams are given only for the court/judicial interpreting fields which is (although also interpreting) very different in standards and ethics and procedures.
-You would need to take a separate course to prepare for the court/judicial tests.
-They are 2 different specialties within the profession.
+This medical interpreter course prepares you to be a great interpreter and qualifies you to take either of the two national certification tests available for medical interpretation.
+State and Federal exams are given only for the court/judicial interpreting fields, which are (although also interpreting) very different in standards, ethics, and procedures.
+You must take a separate course to prepare for the court/judicial tests.
+They are two different specialties within the profession.

 Which Board conducts the Exams?

 National Board of Certification for Medical Interpreters (NBCMI)

 The Final Exam given at the end of the course is part of the course.
 The Certification exams are as stated on each entity’s website.

 The certificate of completion provided after successful completion of the course is valid for any of the two certification entities (See question #4).
 A few states (California, Oregon, and Washington) require you to take a state-provided test to ensure your quality of service according to their Workman’s Compensation law requirements.

 After taking the course, by when should I take the exam?

 That is a personal decision, but I recommend taking the exam as soon as possible so you can start working as a professional at an assured higher quality level.
 Some companies and contracting agencies base their pay rates, and even employment offers on certification status (or lack thereof).